 College life changed.
 I got new friends, better friends.
-The kind that were really good people.
+The kind that are really good people.
 The kind who you could be real with.
 The kind who guarded your chrysalis until you emerged as the Adult you would one day become…

 It took me 30 years in that chrysalis.

 With shaky hands, one day, I put on that forbidden red lippy and looked at myself in the mirror.
-Sweating, I stared and my face with my achilles heel highlighted for the world to see.
+Sweating, I stared and my face with my Achilles heel highlighted for the world to see.
 If staring wasn’t enough, I smiled.
 And I saw myself for the first time.